nicola-carraro/cfmt/README.md

     /*
        Multiline comments are formatted like this,
-       with /* on separate lines and indented text.
+       with /* on separate lines and indented text
     */
     struct *Foo foo() {
         // No blank line at the beginning and end of a block